Lednerb/bilberry-hugo-theme/v4/README.md

 variables defined in the [`assets/sass/theme.scss`](assets/sass/theme.scss) file.
 Please note that currently only the content font size can be customized.
 If you want to customize other font sizes, you may add a new variable to the theme's `v4/assets/sass/theme.scss` file by submitting a pull request.
-For more details see this [PR](https://github.com/Lednerb/bilberry-hugo-theme/pull/689).
+For more details, see this [PR](https://github.com/Lednerb/bilberry-hugo-theme/pull/689).

 For example, if you want to customize the `$base-color` variable, you should define the `baseColor` parameter in your site's `hugo.toml` file.